-- Tax Credit for facilities that adhere to quality standards, allow a % of subsidy clients and offer universal pre-school - Public awareness.
+- Speakers Bureau.
+Develop a team of business leaders to speak to / champion policy decisions that drive an increase in capacity and quality of childcare programs (NEW!) - Examples: - HB22-1006 Non-profit Child Care Center Property Tax Exemption - Tax Credit for facilities that adhere to quality standards, allow a % of subsidy clients and offer universal pre-school - Public awareness.
 Implement communications strategies to build public awareness and support for childcare solutions (NEW!)